release-project/portability-libs/README.md

 * `attr`: code for equipping Elrang nodes with attributes which can then be used by other nodes as a basis for deciding where to spawn processes.

-* `dist`: code for an abstract model of communication distances.
-This will appear shortly.
+* `dist`: code for an abstract model of communication distances, again for use in deciding where to spawn processes.